darioems/lightbulb/workshops/networking/1.2-backup/README.md

 vim backup.yml
 ```

-Now that we are editing [backup.yml](backup.yml), let’s begin by defining the play and then understanding what each line accomplishes
+Let’s begin by defining the play and then understanding what each line accomplishes

 ```yml
 ---